3equals/interview-test-frontend/README.md

 - gulp watch > to wach files and folder for changes

 Sample output
-- see on output snapshot directory
+- checkout dist directory or see on output snapshot directory